What You Need to Know About Property Tax in Texas

 Additionally, there are special-use exemptions that will limit or reduce the valuation of property, such as agricultural exemptions for farmland, cattle grazing land, and temporary exemptions like property damaged during natural disasters.

-Property Tax Abatements and Exclusions
+Property Tax Abatements and Incentives

-Property Tax Compliance Best Practices
+Property Tax Compliance Practices

-• Obtain the fixed asset listing(s), trial balance(s), and related financial information as of January 1 for the situs location to be filed.
+• Obtain the fixed asset listings, trial balances, and related financial information as of January 1 for the situs location to be filed.

-• Review and analyze the fixed asset classification(s) based on the appropriate taxing jurisdictions classifications and the calculation of reportable supplies and inventory.
+• Review and analyze the fixed asset classifications based on the appropriate taxing jurisdictions classifications and the calculation of reportable supplies and inventory.

-• Monitor the preparation and delivery of the actual business personal property tax return(s) via the appropriate method, either electronic or paper filing.
+• Monitor the preparation and delivery of the actual business personal property tax returns via the appropriate method, either electronic or paper filing.
 While the preparation of returns can be done manually, a property tax software that produces returns acceptable by all appraisal districts can save time and improve accuracy.

 • File timely.
 File the annual business personal property tax returns by April 15 or apply for a 30-day extension through written request to the local appraisal district.
 If a return is filed late or goes unfiled completely, a 10% penalty is automatically added to the assessment.